Fiyinfoluwa6/Fiyinfoluwa6/README.md

 ### About Me

 - 🌐 Data Scientist and Analytics professional
-- 🚀 Experienced in building analytical solution and deploying machine learning models in production
+- 🚀 Experienced in building analytical solution and machine learning models and deploying them into production
 - 💼 Industry experience: Financial Services, Telecoms, Marketing Technology, Consulting

 ## Skills and Expertise